-Arrow Electronics to boost Tenable’s cyber exposure regional go to market
+Arrow ECS to boost Tenable’s cyber exposure regional go to market

 Cyber exposure solutions vendor, Tenable has appointed Arrow Electronics as its regional value-added distributor.
 This is part of its global approach of appointing select value added distributors to manage multiple countries, rather than increasing the number of its value-added distributors.
 Globally, Tenable also engages with Ingram Micro and Westcon, in addition to Arrow Electronics.